 - Blake Information – Profile of one of the pioneers in creating education for nurses.

-- Nursing Information – Information on the career of Florence Guinness Blake and her induction in the American Nursing Association Hall of Fame.
+- American Nursing: An Introduction to the Past Information on the career of Florence Guinness Blake and her induction in the American Nursing Association Hall of Fame.